NamTran9694/BigData-DataMining-Lab2/README.md

 ## Purpose

-This lab explores the performance of two distance-based classifiers — **K-Nearest Neighbors (KNN)** and **Radius Neighbors (RNN)** — applied to the Wine Dataset from sklearn.
+This lab explores the performance of two distance-based classifiers, **K-Nearest Neighbors (KNN)** and **Radius Neighbors (RNN)**, applied to the Wine Dataset from sklearn.
 The Wine Dataset contains 178 samples across 3 wine classes, described by 13 chemical features (e.g., alcohol content, color intensity, flavanoids).

 The goal is to:
 - Understand how parameter choices (k for KNN, radius for RNN) affect classification accuracy